AndrewFromMelbourne/drmfb32/boxworld/README.md

 # usage
         boxworld <options>

+        --connector,-c - dri connector to use
-        --device,-d - framebuffer device to use (default is /dev/fb0)
+        --device,-d - dri device to use
         --help,-h - print usage and exit
+        --joystick,-j - joystick device

 ## Controls:-
-- Move the character via the D-pad.
+- Move the character via a D-pad.
 - (A) move to the next level.
 - (B) move to the previous level.
 - (X) Undo the last box move.
 There is only one level of undo.
 - (Y) restart the current level from the beginning.
-- [Top right function key] Exit.
+- [Start Button] Exit.

 ## Level: 34